GSG-G7/shrinc/README.md

 - As a user, I can complete a questionnaire that will guide me towards the most suitable therapiest.
 - As a user, I can see list of Therapies according to questionnaire.
 - As a user, I can view therapist's profiles.
-- As a user, I can choose to search (filter) for therapists by various categories (possible to search instead of doing questionnaire).
+- As a user, I can choose to search (filter) for therapists by various categories.
     - location (need to think about implementing this properly).
     - cost (from list of price ranges).
     - speciality (from a list).
     - skype/remote possibilty (yes or no).
 - As a user, I can learn more about the different types of therapy available.
 - As a user, I can see Glossary that explain scientific and strange word.
+- As a user, I can visit a therapist-specific page to find out more about the service.

 ### **User who gives proper therapy to patients**
-- As a therapist, I can visit a therapist-specific page to find out more about the service.
 - As a therapist, I can fill out a form to create and submit a profile.